Character and Personal Learning

 - Think Wider: A current affairs discussion activity to ensure our pupils are aware and continually building their understanding of the social and cultural world around them in which they live

-- Think Longer: An opportunity for students to reflect deeper on specific spiritual, moral, social or cultural issues with recent examples including black history, animal rights, the impact of conspiracies, along with practicing mindfulness or reflecting on Biblical scriptures and passages and how they relate to our lives.
+- Think Longer: An opportunity for students to reflect deeper on specific spiritual, moral, social or cultural issues, or to continue discussions begun within CPL with recent examples including black history, animal sentinence, the impact of conspiracies, holocaust memorial, anti-bullying week, Mental Health Awareness Week, and National Internet Safety Day, along with practicing mindfulness or reflecting on Biblical scriptures and passages and how they relate to our lives.

 - Think Year X: Activities organised by the Head of Year focusing on community within their form groups.

 Our school fortnightly themes and assembly curriculum explore our school values (Respect, Responsibility and Ambition) along with the British Values and other key social and cultural values and concepts including Diversity, Equality and Mental Health, whilst also providing opportunity for us to mark and reflect on national and global days of significance.
 We also set aside time at key points in the year for students to reflect upon their own progress and journeys, and also celebrate our Catholic faith and spirituality at key times such as Advent and Christmas, Lent and Easter.